titouancreach/vuejs-redux/README.md

   - 0 dependency
   - Not polluated `data`

 I'm aware that we should use one store to manage the whole state of our app.
 But in some specific cases, we need multi store.

-exemple:
+# Install

+  npm install --save vuejs-redux

+# exemple

 ComponentContainer.js